 (1) Introduction.
 This rule explains the tax reporting responsibilities of persons engaged in the business of transporting by motor vehicle persons or property for hire.
 It explains transportation business and the application of public utility tax (PUT), business and occupation (B&O), and retail sales taxes to persons engaged in the business.

 (a) Examples.
-This rule contains examples which identify a number of facts and then state a conclusion.
+This rule contains examples that identify a number of facts and then state a conclusion.
 The examples should be used only as a general guide.
-The tax results of other situations must be determined after a review of all of the facts and circumstances.
+The tax results of other situations must be determined after a review of all the facts and circumstances.

 (b) References to related rules.
 The department of revenue (department) has adopted other rules that relate to the application of the PUT.
-Readers may want to refer to the following rules:
+Readers may want to refer to the rules in the following list:

 (i) WAC 458-20-104

 Small business tax relief based on income of business;

 Building, repairing or improving streets, roads, etc., which are owned by a municipal corporation or political subdivision of the state or by the United States and which are used primarily for foot or vehicular traffic;

 Sales of motor vehicles, trailers, and parts to motor carriers operating in interstate or foreign commerce;